 Calculation of Molarity

 The moles of n-BuLi used in the titration are equivalent to the moles of diphenylacetic acid used in the reaction.
 Since the moles of diphenylacetic acid used is known, the calculation of concentration of n-BuLi is given by the following equation: mmol diphenylacetic acid/mL n-BuLi = molarity of n-BuLi solution

+Addition of n-BuLi to Benzaldehyde (Figure 2)

+To a flame-dried round bottom flask equipped with a stir bar under N2 add anhydrous THF (30 mL) and benzaldehyde (3 mmol, 1 equiv).
+Cool the solution to –78 °C.

+Add n-BuLi (1.1 equiv) and let the reaction warm to room temperature.

+Add saturated NH4Cl (aq, 10 mL) to quench the reaction and extract the aqueous layer with diethyl ether (2 x 25 mL).

+Wash the combined organic layers with water (2 x 15 mL) and brine (1 x 20 mL).

+The combined organic layers were dried with Na2SO4, filtered, and concentrated under reduced pressure to afford the product.

 Representative Results: